 Telephone consultations

 We asked; are telephone appointments more or less convenient than face to face appointments?
-Tell us about your experience of telephone consult
+Tell us about your experience of telephone consultations.

 Comments included:

 “The phone appointments are great and much more convenient, I’m someone who has a long-term health condition and I find these make managing it a lot easier”